tablelandnetwork/docs/docs/contribute/style-guide.md

 | -------- | ----------- |
 | `title`  | The page's title gets automatically displayed in the content as a primary header at the top (`# Your Title`) and is also used in the page's metadata.
 It **should always** be included since this value is used in the sidebar as well as displayed at the top of the page. |
 | `description`| A brief about the page, kept to around 60 to 120 characters (a sentence).
 This **should always** be included since it is displayed on the page at the top (under the main title), and it is also used in page metadata.
-| `synopsis`| A summary about the page, kept to a few sentences (a paragraph).
-This **should almost always** be included since it is displayed on the page at the top (under the `description`) but it can be excluded, if needed.
-The content cannot contain line breaks (e.g., no bulleted lists) nor embedded links, so keep it to simple strings.
 | `keywords`| _(Optional)_ Keywords help with SEO and are part of the page's metadata.
 Simply add a bulleted list of keywords, or provide an array of comma-separated values (e.g., `keywords: [docs, tableland]`).
 | [`tags`](https://docusaurus.io/docs/next/create-doc#doc-tags)| _(Optional)_ Similarly, tags help with categorization and search within the site.
 Simply add a bulleted list of tags, or provide an array of comma-separated values (e.g., `tags: [docs, tableland]`).
 These are displayed at the bottom of each page, and viewing a grouping is possible by clicking on the tag or visiting the `/docs/tags` URI on the site.
 | `sidebar_label`| _(Optional)_ A page's `title` can have a different display value in the sidebar.
 For example, this page has a title of `How to contribute` but a `sidebar_label` of `Contributor guidelines`.
 Often, this field is used for long page titles that should be condensed within the sidebar section.